-Data story: Key signals in EVs & charging ecosystems — city pilot results
+Data story: Key signals in EVs & charging ecosystems — city pilot results (Angle 5)

-Los Angeles, Amsterdam, and Shenzhen demonstrate three models for municipal EV infrastructure — data reveals what's working and replicable lessons for other cities.
+Los Angeles, Amsterdam, and Shenzhen demonstrate three models for municipal EV infrastructure, data reveals what's working and replicable lessons for other cities.

 Cities lead the EV transition, but approaches vary dramatically.
 Los Angeles deployed 10,000 public chargers through utility partnerships.
 Amsterdam achieved 90% home charging access through streetlight integration.
 Shenzhen electrified its entire 16,000-bus fleet in five years.
-Five data signals reveal what's working — and what other cities can replicate.
+Five data signals reveal what's working, and what other cities can replicate.

 Quick Answer